LeonardMH/claude-code-agents/README.md

 - Defines functional and non-functional requirements
 - Identifies edge cases and dependencies
 - Creates structured requirements documents
+- **Hands off to**: api-designer, code-implementer

+### **api-designer**
+**When to use**: Designs logical, consistent APIs and specifications
+- Creates API specifications and interface contracts
+- Ensures API consistency and best practices
+- Designs data models and validation schemas
+- Documents API usage patterns and evolution strategy
+- **Reads from**: requirements-analyst (when designing from requirements)
 - **Hands off to**: code-implementer

 ### **code-implementer**